pleszkowicz/web3-wallet-connect/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the results.

+## Configure API keys

+Once everthing is installed, create `.env.local` and copy and fill required keys from [.env](https://github.com/pleszkowicz/web3-wallet-connect/blob/main/.env) file:

 ## App Features

-### Login Screen
+### Welcome Screen

-Once the application is running, you should see the following login screen:
+Once the application is running, depending on available web3 wallets, you should see a screen similar to:

 ![login](https://github.com/pleszkowicz/web3-wallet-connect/blob/main/public/images/login.png?raw=true)